 The Bank's businesses are heavily dependent on the ability to timely and accurately collect and process a large amount of financial and other information across numerous and diverse markets and products at the Bank's various branches, at a time when the management of transaction processes have become increasingly complex due to increasing volume.
 The proper functioning of the Bank's financial control, risk management, accounting or other data collection and processing systems, together with the communication networks connecting the Bank's various branches and offices is critical to the Bank's businesses and the Bank's ability to compete effectively.
-Although the Bank has backup data that could be used in the event of a catastrophe involving or failure of the primary systems, a partial or complete failure of any of these primary systems or communication networks could materially and adversely affect the Bank's decision-making process, risk management or internal controls as well as the Bank's timely response to market conditions.
+Although the Bank has backup data that could be used in the event of a catastrophe involving or failure of the primary systems, a partial or complete failure of any of these primary systems or communication networks could materially and adversely affect the Bank's timely response to market conditions.
 If the Bank cannot maintain an effective data collection and management system or the strategy of outsourcing information technology (IT) and systems management proves unsuccessful or unreliable, the Bank's business, financial condition and results of operations could be materially and adversely affected.